“Perfect Tee” (Went up one size. Also available here.) / Gingham Midi Skirt (Obsessed. Size down.) / Olaplex

 Frequently asked questions

 Are there risks with using Olaplex “too often”?
-Apparently no. Olaplex cannot damage your hair, no matter how often you use it.
+Apparently no. Olaplex products cannot damage your hair, no matter how often you use it.
 Some users have reported that when they use it for long periods, the amount of time it requires to “take effect” will climb and climb.
 I haven’t used it enough yet to say whether I’ve found validity with this claim, but I’ll be sure to report back.
+(Update: A few years later, I now use Olaplex once per week.
+I do not feel that this frequency makes it lose its effectiveness.)

 How long does its effects last?
 I’m now about a month out, and I’m starting to feel like I need it again.
 I’ll probably just use the stuff once or twice a week, now that the weather is warming up and I’m out and about more.
 But a month is a long time, in my opinion!

 Can I use it if I’ve never dyed my hair?
 Yes!
-Even “virgin” hair will benefit from Olaplex, as there are tons of factors–environmental, for example–that can cause damage.
+Even “virgin” hair will benefit from the Olaplex line, as there are tons of factors–environmental, for example–that can cause damage.
 Were you born with dry hair?
 Frizzy hair?
 Fine hair?
 Olaplex helps with all of that.

 How much is in the bottle?
 There are 3.3 ounces in the $28 at-home Olaplex 3 bottle.
 Doesn’t seem like a lot, but I’ve used it only seven times and half the bottle remains.
 I also really slathered it on.
 I’d say a single bottle will last several months, especially if you’re only doing it one, two or three times per week.
 It’s definitely worth it. :) The three-step kit’s bottles are MUCH larger, btw, but the price tag is considerably steeper.

 What other products do you use?
-I love Pantene’s “Three Minute” line.
-It’s not as powerful as Olaplex is, but it’s good.
-It’s insanely affordable and can be found at any drugstore, too.
-I’m also still using Purador.
-They sent me hair loss shampoo and conditioner last year to review, in case you didn’t read the post.
-Truthfully, I’m not sure how to judge whether something like that is working, but I haven’t lost any more hair, so I’m just going to continue on with it!
+I love Pantene’s “Rescue” line.
+In my opinion, it’s just as powerful as Olaplex is.
+It’s also insanely affordable and can be found at any drugstore, too.
 And then I use OGX Coconut Oil–whatever version of it that I can find.
 (I simply put a small amount in my hair after washing when damp.)
 I ask this below, but I’d LOVE to know about any miracle products out there that you guys use.
+(Please scroll down to the bottom of this post to see my 2-3 years later update for more info on what I do/use now!)

 What’s next for me